DaneHarrison/Digi-Menu/README.md

 1. Fix rotation - probably needs two different internal states (also iphone and android use different API's/systems)
 2. Clean up the detailed card - add something about calories
 3. Adjust menu (add pictures, clean up ingredients, add tags (Non alcoholic etc...) and add more)
-4. Fix flipscreen btn (add alert for non flippable) and give proper photo
-5. add adjustments for friends - and add pictures for slideshows - swiper has an autoplay one to use here! (modal in selectionView)
+4. add adjustments for friends - and add pictures for slideshows - swiper has an autoplay one to use here! (modal in selectionView)
-6. Disable menu for people who have landscape media devices
-7. Drink slider
+5. Drink slider

 ## Available Scripts